Local U Advanced: Recap of Mike Blumenthal's Optimizing Your Review Process

 “Just got a $7,700 sale.
 They came in after shopping at Andrews, as they read all the reviews prior and liked what they read.
 Thank you again Mike for the nagging………………!”.

-The power of reviews are unmistakeable as a conversion factor and a ranking factor in Local SEO.
+The power of reviews are unmistakeable as a conversion factor and a ranking factor in Local SEO for law firms.
 How are you doing on collecting reviews for your business?